bash/terminal-unsolicited-reports/readme.md

   directly so programs don't have to send `OSC 10` / `OSC 11` themselves.
 * An escape sequences is portable to Windows.

+### Dark and Light Mode Detection
+Contour provides [dark and light mode detection][contour-dark-light] using a custom device status report sequence.

 ## Possible Extensions
 * Extend continous reporting to *special* colors (bold, ...).